Digital TransformationAugust 8, 202512 min read

 • Carbon Reduction: 50% lower emissions from construction and building use

-• Cost Reduction: 33% lower costs across project lifecycle
+• Cost Target: 33% lower costs across project lifecycle

 • Export Growth: 50% increase in construction exports